-Humans are driving climate change — a fact many choose to ignore.
-So I have captured our changing landscape in photos that show the consequences of our actions.
+Humans are driving climate change — a fact many ignore.
+So I have captured our changing landscape in photos that show the consequences.

 The United States is not in a good place when it comes to protecting the environment, despite overwhelming evidence that human activities are rapidly changing the natural landscape.

 While 69 percent of Americans believe that climate change exists, 52 percent believe it is caused by human activities.
 Only 48 percent believe there is scientific consensus on the changing climate.
 And only 38 percent believe climate change will affect them personally.

 Then in August 2017, President Donald Trump formally announced the United States’ intention to withdraw from the Paris Accord — an agreement signed by 195 countries to take steps to prevent further damage to the atmosphere and reduce global emissions.

 At first I was at a loss how to express the magnitude of such a dire situation — considering my limited access to trash islands and mournful polar bears.
 So instead, I decided to incorporate my research into the art itself.

 In 2015, the Environmental Protection Agency estimated that the amount of greenhouse gasses emitted by the United States alone was 6,587 metric tons, and 82 percent of those were from carbon dioxide.

 Charts of human destruction emerging from landscapes of ice